Skip to content

 What is the Macro Split?

-Both Huel Powder and Soylent include protein above the Reference Intake (RI).
-This is because protein has several benefits such as being the most satiating macronutrient[2].
-However, Huel contains almost 50% more protein compared to Soylent.
-You can find out more about protein in our article Guide to Protein Quality, Digestion and Absorption.
+Both Huel Powder and Soylent include protein above the Daily Value (DV %).
+Protein has several benefits, such as being the most satiating macronutrient[2].
+However, Huel contains almost 50% more protein than Soylent.
+You can find out more about protein in our article Guide to Protein Quality, Digestion, and Absorption.

-Huel Powder contains flaxseed and sunflower oil to achieve a great omega-3:omega-6 ratio of less than 1:1[3].
-On the other hand, Soylent uses canola (rapeseed oil).
+Huel Powder contains flaxseed and sunflower oil to achieve a great omega-3:omega-6 ratio of less than 1:1 and a total fat of 13g per serving[3].
+On the other hand, Soylent contains 19g of fat per serving and does not provide information about the amounts of omega-3 or omega-6 present in the product.

-Huel Powder also contains medium—chain triglycerides (MCTs) from coconut, which are not included in Soylent.
-MCTs are a type of saturated fat which are metabolised differently to the more common long—chain triglycerides and so have additional benefits such as being an immediate source of energy[4].
+Huel Powder also contains medium-chain triglycerides (MCTs) from coconut, which are not included in Soylent.
+MCTs are a type of saturated fat metabolized differently from the more common long-chain triglycerides and so have additional benefits, such as being an immediate source of energy[4].

 Vitamins & Minerals in both

-For example, it’s widely considered that the amount of vitamin C we’re recommended to consume is too low[7], so we've reflected this in the Huel Powder formula by including acerola cherries, which are naturally high in vitamin C. The benefits of consuming more vitamin C include a healthy immune system, healthy skin and antioxidant properties[7].
+For example, it’s widely considered that the amount of vitamin C we’re recommended to consume is too low[7], so we've reflected this in the Huel Powder formula by including more than the Daily Value of vitamin C. The benefits of consuming more vitamin C include a healthy immune system, healthy skin, and antioxidant properties[7].

-L—methylfolate calcium is used as a source of folate in Huel Powder, while Soylent use folic acid.
-L—methylfolate calcium is 1000 times more expensive, but the bioavailability is higher[8].
-The vitamin E in Huel is provided by a natural source, d-alpha-tocopherol acetate which is considered to have a higher bioavailability and activity compared to dl-alpha-tocopherol acetate[9].
+L-methylfolate calcium is used as a source of folate in Huel Powder, while Soylent uses folic acid.
+L-methylfolate calcium is 1000 times more expensive, but its bioavailability is higher[8].
+The vitamin E in Huel is provided by a natural source: d-alpha-tocopherol acetate, which is considered to have a higher bioavailability and activity compared to dl-alpha-tocopherol acetate[9].

 Any Additional Nutrients?

-Oats and flaxseed also provide several phytonutrients.
-Phytonutrients are substances that are found in certain plants and are beneficial to health.
-Additional phytonutrients such as lycopene (a substance that gives the red colour to tomatoes) have been added to Huel Powder as they have been shown to reduce the risk of developing several diseases[10].
+Oats and flaxseed also provide several phytonutrients, which are substances found in certain plants and are beneficial to health.
 Further information on the phytonutrients in Huel can be found here.

 Huel Ready-to-drink compared

-Per 2000kcal Huel RTD (Banana) Soylent Drink (Vanilla)[11]
+Per 400kcal Huel RTD (Banana) Soylent Drink (Vanilla)[11]

 Contains MCTs?
 Yes No